 Stepfamilies have gone from being a therapeutic rarity to a staple of family practice.
-But with this dynamic comes a litany of unique hurdles that stepfamilies must navigate, including a child’s disregard for a stepparent, attachment wounds between parents and kids, conflict among children, and stresses the happy couple never anticipated.
+But with this dynamic comes a litany of unique hurdles that stepfamilies must navigate, including a child’s disregard for a step-parent, attachment wounds between parents and kids, conflict among children, and stresses the happy couple never anticipated.

-has worked as a trainer, consultant, and therapist with stepfamily relationships for more than 30 years.
-She’s a National Stepfamily Resource Center senior training faculty member and the author of the award-winning book Becoming a Stepfamily and Surviving and Thriving in Stepfamily Relationships.
+Patricia Papernow, EdD., has worked as a trainer, consultant, and therapist with stepfamily relationships for more than 30 years.
+She’s a National Stepfamily Resource Center senior training faculty member and the author of the award-winning books Becoming a Stepfamily and Surviving and Thriving in Stepfamily Relationships.

 As much a therapist might have experience in doing family therapy, the potential to make errors with stepfamilies is significant, Papernow says.
 Namely, she adds, parent-child relationships need to be nurtured as much as the new couple's relationship.
 "In stepfamilies," Papernow writes in her recent Networker article, "children of all ages need time alone with their parents and often experience stepparents as interlopers.
 Successful stepcouples don’t rush children into acceptance, nor do they privilege the couple relationship over parent–child ties.
 They honor both."

 Did you enjoy this article?
 You might also want to check out Papernow's article "The Remarriage Triangle," in which she explains how to best work with later-life recouplers and their adult children.
 Or, check out Bill Doherty's "Bad Couples Therapy," in which he shares lessons from one of his most challenging stepfamily cases, and debunks the myth of therapist neutrality.

 Read more FREE articles like this on Families.

 Or, find articles just like this one in our Archives on the new, enhanced Networker mobile app!
 Click here for more details.